craigwillis85/kubernetes-the-hard-way/docs/01-infrastructure-vultr.md

-# Cloud Infrastructure Provisioning - Amazon Web Services
+# Cloud Infrastructure Provisioning - Vultr

 This lab will walk you through provisioning the compute instances required for running a H/A Kubernetes cluster.
-A total of 6 virtual machines will be created.
+A total of 4 virtual machines will be created.

 The guide assumes you'll be creating resources in the `us-west-2` region.